sqroot-eu/sqroot.eu/_posts/2018/2018-02-13-shut-it-an-arduino-door-alarm.md

 opened, the project powers ON, waits for 30 seconds and will then start BEEPING, alerting the
 office: the door was left open again.

-{% picture 2018/shut-it/installing.jpg alt="Installing" %}
+{% asset 2018/shut-it/installing.jpg alt="Installing" %}

 ## Source